cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

 type Authorization interface {
 	proto.Message

-	// MsgTypeURL returns the fully-qualified Msg service method URL (as described in ADR 031),
+	// MsgTypeURL returns the fully-qualified Msg TypeURL (as described in ADR 020),
 	// which will process and accept or reject a request.
 	MsgTypeURL() string